nathanjjohnson7/SVM_interior_point/README.md

 # SVM (Support Vector Machine) - Interior Point Method

+This project implements a linear-kernel soft-margin SVM by solving the dual problem using interior-point methods.
+Inequality constraints are enforced using logarithmic barrier functions, and the resulting equality-constrained optimization problem is solved with Newton's method.
+The implementation follows techniques outlined in Convex Optimization by Boyd and Vandenberghe and Pattern Recognition and Machine Learning by Bishop.

 Lagrangian Dual of the Linear-Kernel Soft-Margin SVM (Eq.
 1):

 $$\max_{\alpha} \ \sum_{i=1}^N \alpha_i \ - \frac{1}{2} \sum_{i=1}^N \sum_{j=1}^N \alpha_i\alpha_j y_i y_jx_ix_j^T $$